Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 • every day a person seems to “get up on the wrong foot”;

-• discomfort is felt everywhere, no matter where you are and whatever you do.
+• discomfort is felt everywhere, no matter where you are and no matter what you do.

 Additional symptoms of irritability include: